pcengines/apu2-documentation/docs/theory-of-operation.md

   via `F10` button and boot menu 6s timeout feature.

-- **Press `n` for iPXE boot string**

-  After device restart, press `n` to enter iPXE boot menu.

-  > NOTE: If this option isn't available check if *Network/PXE boot* is `Enabled` in payload menu.
-If not - enable it, save changes and restart device.

-  Watch [Video](https://asciinema.org/a/240529) showing how to enter iPXE boot menu after power on.

-## Memtest 86+ features
+- **Screen refresh during memory test performance**

-To perform Memory Test choose `Payload [memtest]` option in boot menu.
+  To perform memory test choose `Payload [memtest]` option in boot menu.

-- **Screen refresh**

-  During memory test user can refresh screen if the output in terminal is unreadable (e.g. due to text overlaps).
-Screen refresh can be done by:
+  During memory test user can refresh screen if the output in terminal is not available.
+It happens when serial connection is opened during test performance.
+Screen refresh can be done by typing `l` or `L`.
-    - type `c`, then choose option `(5).
-Refresh screen`
-    - type `l` or `L` during test

-  Watch [Video](https://asciinema.org/a/240533) showing how screen refresh feature works.
+  Watch [Video](https://asciinema.org/a/241564) showing how screen refresh during memory test works.

+- **TPM SHA1 and SHA256 banks enable/disable**

+  PC Engines apu2 supports TPM module.
+This feature lets user choose which PCR banks are active.

+  Watch [video](https://asciinema.org/a/241633) showing how to enable/disable
+  SHAx banks in TPM menu.